Ralph Fasanella: Lest We Forget

 3rd floor North, American Art Museum

 May 2, 2014 – August 3, 2014

-Fasanella worked in the garment industry, as a truck driver, ice delivery man, union organizer and gas station owner before he committed himself to painting in 1945.
+Fasanella took up painting in 1945, working in the garment industry, as a truck driver, ice delivery man, union organizer and gas station owner before devoting himself to painting full-time in the 1970s.
 Untrained as an artist, Fasanella developed an astute and accessible style that reflected his affiliation with and commitment to the working class.
-His alternately subtle and brash paintings functioned simultaneously as memorial documents, didactic tools, and rallying cries and they made the possibility of a better society palpable to his own community and others like it.
-Fasanella is often remembered for his iconic admonition: “Lest We Forget,” an impassioned plea to remember and honor the legacies of our forebears.
+He viewed painting as an extension of his union activity and his alternately subtle and brash paintings functioned simultaneously as memorial documents, didactic tools, and rallying cries, making the possibility of a better society palpable to his own community and others like it.
+These paintings, often large in scale and laden with symbolic imagery, deal with themes of struggle, endurance, social justice, family and community.
+He felt strongly about the need to remember the sacrifices of previous generations, inscribing the phrase “Lest We Forget” on several of his paintings.

 April 26, 2014, 4 p.m., 21st Century Consort: Just Folk

-May 2, 2014, 6:30 p.m.
-Exhibition Discussion with curator Leslie Umberger and donor Marc Fasanella
+May 2, 2014, 6:30 p.m., Exhibition Discussion with curator Leslie Umberger and Marc Fasanella, the artist's son

 May 10, 2014, 11:30 a.m. – 3 p.m., Mother’s Day Family Celebration

 July 2, 2014, 5:30 p.m., Curator Gallery Talk with Leslie Umberger